-21. (34 pts) Complete the following ester hydrolysis (2) and aldol (3) reactions.
+19. (34 pts) Complete the following ester hydrolysis (2) and aldol (3) reactions.
 Be sure to show arrows to indicate movement of all electrons, write all lone pairs, all formal charges, and all the products for each step.
-Remember, I said all the products for each step.
 IF A NEW CHIRAL CENTER IS CREATED IN AN INTERMEDIATE OR PRODUCT, MARK IT WITH AN ASTERISK AND LABEL THE MOLECULE AS RACEMIC IF APPROPRIATE.
 In the boxes provided, write which of the 4 mechanistic elements describes each step (make a bond, break a bond, etc.).